krmarshall/Fainne-Mor/docs/01-rules/03-generalRules.md

 | Greater Healing | 20 |
 | Superior Healing | 40 |
 | Supreme Healing | 60 |

-### Opportunity Attacks
-- Opportunity Attacks from creatures moving away from you do not require a reaction.
-- War Caster still requires a reaction to cast a spell instead of attacking.
-- Polearm Master's opportunity attack from a creature entering your reach still requires a reaction.

 ### Movement
 Moving through an allies space is not difficult terrain.